NoahKise/portfolio-react/README.md

 #### By Noah Kise

-#### A web application to manage the inventory for a fictional trading card game store.
+#### A portfolio made with react to showcase my front end development skills.

 ## Technologies Used